Khalil-Foulks/Sprint-Challenge--JavaScript/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+.map returns a new array and .forEach does not return a new array.
+Both recieve a function as an argument.

 2. Explain the difference between a callback and a higher order function.

+A higher order function is a function that takes another function as an argument.

+A callback function is a function that is passed to another function which will then use the callback function.

 3. What is closure?
+When an inner function has access to the outer function's variables.

 4. Describe the four rules of the 'this' keyword.

+Window Binding: "This" defaults to window binding, which refers to everything in Javascript.

+Implicit Binding: When a function is invoked "this" refers to whatever is to the left of the dot.

+New Binding: Using new keyword creates a new object and "this" then refers to that.

+Explict Binding: Forces the "this" keyword to refer to whatever is passed as an argument.

 5. Why do we need super() in an extended class?

+super() help to bridge the child class to the parent class so that the child class has access to the properties and methods in the parent class.

 ### Task 1 - Project Set up